kelvinsjk/mathlify/sites/docs/src/content/docs/blog/230920-tech-stack.md

 The [KaTeX](https://katex.org/) css is added to our site layout using the starlight config option.

+For cases where I want to do some calculations in javascript and use the results as part of the content, I use MDX along with the `mathlify-x` library (under construction).
+I will blog about this as I explore this idea further.

 ## Astro config file reference

 ```js